-A TANF Employer Committee, consisting of representatives of both the public and private sector, assists in placing welfare recipients in unsubsidized jobs and provides advice on direction, policy, and implementation of welfare-to-work efforts.
+The Welfare Employment Committee, consisted of representatives of both the public and private sector, assists in placing welfare recipients in unsubsidized jobs and provides advice on direction, policy, and implementation of welfare-to-work efforts.
 This committee was established through HB 251.

-To further promote employer interest in hiring TANF recipients, the Departments of Labor and Economic Development meet with members of the business community at regularly scheduled events such as monthly Chamber of Commerce meetings and at special events.
 The Social Services Advisory Council was established by Executive Order.
-The Governor appoints council members to advise the directors of both the Division of Social Services (DSS) and the Division of Child Support Services (DCSS) on matters related to public assistance and child support.
-Council members represent the community, advocates, non-profit providers, educators, and interested citizens.
+The Governor appointed council members to advise the directors of both the Division of Social Services (DSS) and the Division of Child Support Services (DCSS) on matters related to public assistance and child support.
+Council members represented the community, advocates, non-profit providers, educators, and interested citizens.